QuickPay/quickpay-ruby-client/README.md

 ### Create a new API client

-First you should create a client instance that is anonymous or authorized with `api_key` or login credentials provided by QuickPay.
+First you should create a client instance that is anonymous or authorized with your API key or login credentials provided by QuickPay.

 To initialise an anonymous client: